radius-project/design-notes/architecture/2024-10-user-defined-types-authoring-experience-feature-spec.md

 - Providing a full-fledged TypeSpec tooling experience for authoring the schema definition with autocompletion, error validation at development time.
 - Providing solutions to handle breaking changes on API versions of the resource type

-Below goals are out of scope
+Below goals are out of scope forever:

 - Extensibility on CRUDL operations for the resource type